craigsapp/ratioscore/doc/time/index.md

 *-	*-
 </script>

-To change the duration of grace notes, set the millisecond duration of gracenotes such as adding `*grace:500` to the timeline for a duration of 500 ms.
+To change the duration of grace notes the interpretation `*grace:500` means to set the grace note duration to 500 ms:

 {% include ratioscore.html id="grace-duration-change" %}
 <script type="application/x-ratioscore" id="grace-duration-change">